 What is the current price / NAV of Axis Large & Mid Cap Fund?

-The current NAV of Axis Large & Mid Cap Fund is ₹36.98, as of 5th December 2025.What are the returns of Axis Large & Mid Cap Fund?
+The current NAV of Axis Large & Mid Cap Fund is ₹36.72, as of 28th February 2026.What are the returns of Axis Large & Mid Cap Fund?

 What are the top 5 sectoral holdings of Axis Large & Mid Cap Fund?